Leyli and Majnun (opera): Act 1

 Leyli's parents have heard about Gey's love for Leyli and Leyli's mutual love for him.
 The girl's mother angrily reproaches her and Leyli listens to her sadly.
 She does not deny that she loves Geys more than anything in the world.

 Geys's father comes to bring in Leyli and Geys together.
-Leyli's father sharply and decidedly refuses the proposal: he will never marry his daughter to Majnun (madman) – which is how everybody calls Geys, who becomes crazy in his love for Leyli.
+Leyli's father sharply and decidedly refuses the proposal: he will never marry away his daughter to Majnun (madman) – which is how everybody calls Geys, who becomes crazy due to his love for Leyli.

-Knowing about refusal, Geys frantically curses people and his sad destiny.
-He seeks loneliness and takes himself off to desert.
+Knowing about the refusal, Geys frantically curses people and his sad destiny.
+He seeks loneliness and takes off to the desert.

-But Leyli's destiny is solved in other way.
-Her parents have agreed to marry her to wealthy Ibn Salam.
-Astonished by these news Leyli fainted away.
+But Leyli's destiny is solved in another way.
+Her parents have agreed to her marriage to the wealthy Ibn Salam.
+Astonished by these news Leyli faints.

 Act 2

 Sorrow changed Geys's mind.
 He walks in mountains and sands of desert, thinking about Leyli.
 Majnun's father and friend – Zeyd have found him – but crazy young man hasn't decided them.
 Emaciated appearance of the anchoret, his uncheerful destiny and his father's sorrow arouses sympathy of Arabs passing through the desert.
 A commander Nofel shows interest in them.
 He would like to help unlucky Majnun and sends a herald to Leyli's father.

 But even Nofel's intervention has made Leyli's father to change his mind.
 Then Nofel decides to compel him by force and challenges him to a struggle.
 Leyli's father asks him for execution and explains the reason of refusal: his daughter Leyli is other person's fiancée.